keithalewis/math/perceptron.md

 used layers containing multple perceptrons, a neural network, to build his Mark I Perceptron.
-His model assumed the output of a perceptron was 0 or 1 corresponding to an actual neuron either not firing or not firing.
-Later models softend this to emiting a number between 0 and 1 that was a smooth function of the inputs using a RelU.
+His model assumed the output of a perceptron was 0 or 1 corresponding to an actual neuron either not firing or not firing, similar to the false and true of propositional logic.
+Later models softend this to emiting a number between 0 and 1 that is a non-decreasing function of the inputs.
+These are called Rectified Linear Units by people who like to call them ReLUs to sound smart.

 "the embryo of an electronic computer that [the Navy] expects will be able to walk, talk, see, write, reproduce itself and be conscious of